-He is well known for his Smoke Series, for which he literally burned iconic furniture pieces including some classics from Rietveld, Eames and Gaudi.
+He is well known for his Smoke Series were he literally burned iconic furniture pieces including some classics from Rietveld, Eames and Gaudi.

-For the last edition — which finished a couple of weeks ago — he created a tragic but humorous story that got everybody’s attention and left some people shocked.
+For the last edition -- which finished a couple of weeks ago -- he created a tragic but humorous story that got everybody’s attention and left some people shocked.

 Inside the van, there was a whole setting full of his designs and it looked that somebody was actually living there.

 Even tea and an orange that seemed to have been just eaten left people confused and wondering if somebody actually was living inside the van (and maybe just popped out to the shops!)